Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 Though small, Sri Lanka is an amazing destination packed with great beaches, vast tea plantations, and diverse wildlife.
 Sam and I were thrilled to spend a full month exploring the South Asian island nation last winter.
 This trip was also the first time we ever tried working remotely—and it ended up being a major success!

-The biggest challenge for us was deciding what to pack for Sri Lanka in February.
+The biggest challenge for us was deciding what to wear in Sri Lanka in February.
 Our itinerary involved two weeks at the beach in Tangalle, a safari in Yala National Park, a weekend in chilly Nuwara Eliya, and a week of hiking in Ella.
 And because we hate checking bags, we were determined to fit everything we needed for the month into a carry-on.

 Now that we’ve returned, we have a much better idea of what we were glad we packed, what we should have taken, and what we could have left at home.